 There are few things more adorable than a seal pup - and at the Blakeney Point seal colony you might find 2,500 of them, making this the largest colony of seals in England.
 They’ll be found basking on the beach or frolicking in the waters at Blakeney Point.
 November to January and June to August are the best times for pups, and they’re best viewed by boat.

 One of the more opulent things to do in Norfolk, Sandringham Estate is the Queen’s country bolthole (and if Norfolk is good enough for Liz, it's good enough for us).
 Spend an afternoon exploring this royal residency for its 24 acres of gardens (we defy you to find even one leaf out of place) and the Windsor family portraits.
 Fancy getting the royal treatment during your stay in the region?
-Book yourself into one of Plum's stately homes, such as the sweeping Georgian estate or the Regency-furnished Horatio's Return.
+Book yourself into one of Plum's stately homes, such as The Keeper's Key, dating back to 1745.

 If you’re more interested in grapes than hops, Flint Vineyard has you covered.
 Since opening in 2016, Flint has been tipped as one of England’s most exciting new winemakers, with its wines earning several accolades including East Anglia Wine of the Year and The Independent’s ‘best buy’ English still wine.
 The charming vineyard is open to visitors, and don't be surprised if you order more than you bargained for - its picturesque setting, overlooking the Waveney Valley, might keep you there longer than planned.

 Head out to Wells-next-the-Sea